ybxiang05/chinatown_stories_11ty/content/interviews/alain-chow.md

 **A:** My fondest memory would be the opening of Kissa Tanto.
 I’ve been working in restaurants for almost 20 years now, and it’s always been a dream of mine to be a restaurateur.
 When the opportunity presented itself, it was a lifelong dream come true.
 Everything in that first year of when Kissa Tanto first opened was a happy memory for me.

 {% contentImage "baoBei_2of5.jpg", "Bao Bei restaurant interior.
-Rustic wood planks afixed vertically along the wall from floor to ceiling are decorated with tarnished antique silver trays.
+Rustic wood planks affixed vertically along the wall from floor to ceiling are decorated with tarnished antique silver trays.
 Bins of groceries in paper bags are placed against the wall." %}

 **CT:** What does resilience mean to you?